You are currently viewing Groom a difficult dog at home: Expert Tips

 Bathing a resistant dog can seem tough, but the right methods can make it easier.
 Start by setting up the bathing area and getting all the needed supplies.
 This includes dog-specific shampoos and a non-slip mat to keep your dog safe.

 When bathing a resistant dog, start with small amounts of water and use warm water to avoid scaring them.
 Using treats or toys can help distract your dog and reduce stress.
-About 80% of dog owners try to bathe their dogs at home between professional visits10.
+About 80% of dog owners try to bathe their dogs at home between professional visits.

 To show the best bathing practices, here’s a table: